Multivariate Uncertainty Quantification with Tomographic Quantile Forests: Introduction

 For regression with a univariate target $y\in\RR$, predictive uncertainty is commonly summarized using confidence intervals or quantiles, or modeled using parametric distributions.
 In contrast, uncertainty quantification for a multivariate target $\yy\in\RR^d$ is considerably more challenging.
 A naïve approach is to model each component independently, but the resulting predictive distribution fails to capture dependencies among components; in general, $p(\yy|\xx)\neq\prod_{i=1}^d p(y_i|\xx)$.
 A didactic example is shown in Figure~\ref{fg:toyex}: the three datasets have clearly different joint distributions $p(y_1,y_2)$, yet their marginal distributions $p(y_1)$ and $p(y_2)$ coincide exactly.
 Ignoring such dependence can severely undermine reliability in downstream decision-making.
-Although classical Gaussian processes \autocite{Rasmussen2005book} extend readily to multivariate targets, they may fail to capture multi-modality and heavy tails and can be sensitive to heteroscedasticity.
+Although conventional models assuming a Gaussian predictive distribution extend readily to multivariate targets, they inherently fail to capture multi-modality and heavy tails.
 More flexible parametric models such as Gaussian mixtures are often difficult to fit reliably and may converge to poor local optima.
-Recent work has therefore focused on NN-based approaches that address these limitations \autocite{Bouchacourt2016,RussellR22,pmlr-v151-kan22a,DBLP:conf/ijcci/Kanazawa022,Vedula2023,DBLP:journals/jmlr/FeldmanBR23,Braun2025}.
+Recent work has therefore focused on NN-based approaches that address these limitations \cite{Bouchacourt2016,RussellR22,pmlr-v151-kan22a,DBLP:conf/ijcci/Kanazawa022,Vedula2023,DBLP:journals/jmlr/FeldmanBR23,Braun2025}.
 By comparison, multivariate uncertainty quantification with non-NN models has received relatively less attention.